 VAMP8 (Vesicle-Associated Membrane Protein 8) is a Protein Coding gene.
-Among its related pathways are Clathrin derived vesicle budding and Clathrin derived vesicle budding.
-GO annotations related to this gene include syntaxin binding.
+Among its related pathways are Platelet activation and Vesicle-mediated transport.
+GO annotations related to this gene include syntaxin binding and SNAP receptor activity.
 An important paralog of this gene is VAMP3.

 UniProtKB/Swiss-Prot for VAMP8 Gene

-SNAREs, Soluble N-ethylmaleimide-sensitive factor-attachment protein receptors, are essential proteins for fusion of cellular membranes.
+SNAREs, soluble N-ethylmaleimide-sensitive factor-attachment protein receptors, are essential proteins for fusion of cellular membranes.
 SNAREs localized on opposing membranes assemble to form a trans-SNARE complex, an extended, parallel four alpha-helical bundle that drives membrane fusion.
-VAMP8 is a SNARE involved in autophagy through the direct control of autophagosome membrane fusion with the lysososome membrane.
-Also required for dense-granule secretion in platelets.
-Plays also a role in regulated enzyme secretion in pancreatic acinar cells.
-Involved in the abscission of the midbody during cell division, which leads to completely separate daughter cells.
-Involved in the homotypic fusion of early and late endosomes.
+VAMP8 is a SNARE involved in autophagy through the direct control of autophagosome membrane fusion with the lysososome membrane via its interaction with the STX17-SNAP29 binary t-SNARE complex (PubMed:23217709, PubMed:25686604).
+Also required for dense-granule secretion in platelets (PubMed:12130530).
+Plays also a role in regulated enzyme secretion in pancreatic acinar cells (By similarity).
+Involved in the abscission of the midbody during cell division, which leads to completely separate daughter cells (By similarity).
+Involved in the homotypic fusion of early and late endosomes (By similarity).